Masked Collaborative Contrast for Weakly Supervised Semantic Segmentation: Method

 \subsection{Overview}

 Figure \ref{fig:framework} demonstrates the overall single-stage framework for WSSS.
 Following the common practice~\cite{ru2022learning, ru2023token}, we adopt a standard vision transformer as the encoder to realize classification and a lightweight decoder to make segmentation predictions.
-For classification, representations of patch tokens from the last layer are aggregated through Global Maximum Pooling (GMP) followed by a convolutional classifier, and multi-label soft margin loss is applied to calculate the classification loss $\mathcal{L}_{\text{cls}}$.
+For classification, representations of patch tokens from the last layer are aggregated through Global Maximum Pooling (GMP) followed by a convolutional classifier, producing the class score vector $\hat{y}$ and the multi-label soft margin loss is applied to calculate the classification loss $\mathcal{L}_{\text{cls}}$.

+where $C$ is the number of classes and image-level ground-truth labels $y$ .
 The CAM derived from the classifier is refined with PAR proposed in~\cite{ru2022learning} to a reliable pseudo segmentation label, which is subsequently used to supervise segmentation predictions, producing the segmentation loss $\mathcal{L}_{\text{seg}}$.
-An extra regularization loss $\mathcal{L}_{\text{reg}}$ is included to enhance spatial consistency.
-We also leverage patch tokens from a predefined intermediate layer to generate an auxiliary CAM, which is further processed to pseudo affinities as a guidance for pairwise relations of final patch tokens to alleviate over-smoothing, as suggested in~\cite{ru2023token}, yielding the auxiliary classification loss $\mathcal{L}_{\text{cls}}^{\text{aux}}$ as well as the affinity loss $\mathcal{L}_{\text{aff}}$.
+We also leverage patch tokens from a predefined intermediate layer to generate an auxiliary CAM.
+These tokens are further processed to pseudo affinities as guidance for pairwise relations of final patch tokens to alleviate over-smoothing, as suggested in~\cite{ru2023token}.
+The process yields the auxiliary classification loss $\mathcal{L}_{\text{cls}}^{\text{aux}}$, calculated using the multi-label soft margin loss, as well as the affinity loss $\mathcal{L}_{\text{aff}}$.
 In addition, various binary masks are applied to self-attention in the transformer encoder to generate a number of class tokens that only contain local information.
 These local class tokens are assigned with positive/negative in virtue of activations of the auxiliary CAM.
 Representation consistency of global and local class tokens are optimized by the contrastive loss $\mathcal{L}_{\text{mcc}}$.
 In summary, the overall training objective is: